timothypratley/claykind/docs/notebooks/test/basic.clj.md

 perhaps metadata on the `ns` form?
 And even on individual parts?
 Bringing them to the top or bottom or setting their position.

-Here is a markdown table
+Here is a Markdown table

 |  |  |  |
 |--|--|--|